matloff/cdparcoord/README.md

 small coloring of a portion of the line.
 To turn off brushing, click and drag on an uncolored portion.

+By the way, we used the default values of **discretize()** here.
+What occurs there?
+The function attempt to discretize only the variables that need it, certainly not those that are R factors.
+Even if a numeric variable is found, the function not work on it if it has fewer distinct values than **nlevels**, on the grounds that it likely should be a factor.
+Finer control of  **discretize()** will be demonstrated in the examples below.

 # Example

 Here we try the [Stanford WordBank